 “Auto insurance premiums related to personal use of an automobile — such as running errands or grocery shopping — are generally ineligible for a deduction on an individual tax return,” Shannonhouse says.

 Some people use their cars for both personal and business reasons.
-In such situations, drivers must determine how much of their driving time is spent on personal affairs and how much time is devoted to business.
+In these situations, drivers must determine how much of their driving time is spent on personal affairs and how much time is devoted to business.
 If 30% of your driving time is devoted to business, this is the amount you can deduct.

-Insurance companies may charge you an additional cost to make sure you are fully covered by your personal auto policy while conducting business.
-If you use your car primarily for business, you may be required to purchase a commercial auto policy and if you do not, you might not be covered in the event of an accident.
+If you use your car primarily for business, you will need to purchase a commercial auto policy and if you do not, you might not be covered in the event of an accident which can leave you covering the cost out of pocket.

 Talk to your agent to ensure you understand your insurer’s rules around using your car for business purposes.